Chapter 6 : Dark + Magic = Malfoy

 As she turned to walk away, he grabbed her arm, gently but firmly, and maneuvered her into him.

 “An apology?
-You may have inched your way out of this one, but that doesn’t make you any less of a liar.”
+You may have inched your way out of this one, but that doesn’t make you any less of a liar.
+How could you practice Dark Magic on actual students here?
+You think that makes you any better than Drew?
+At least he regrets it.”

 “Are you really that proud, Malfoy, that-”

-Disregarding her sentence, Lucius enclosed the space separating them, bounding Narcissa against the wall.
+Disregarding her sentence, Lucius enclosed the space separating them, binding Narcissa against the wall.
 Leaving no distance between them, he leaned in close with hungry eyes.
+It reminded her of the way Drew had pinned Nixie against the wall only moments ago.
+Except that was a romantic notion.
+There was nothing romantic about Malfoy and her.
+The thought itself was…repulsing.

 “Apologize,” he ordered, his silky hair brushing Narcissa’s shoulder.

-“You brazen man,” she whispered angrily, struggling against him.
+“You brazen animal,” she whispered angrily, struggling against him.

 “What’s going on here?” came a stern voice accompanied by light footsteps.